Mimî M. Khayisa: Theatre

-Khayisa has stated that theatre is her first love and was taken on by the Royal Shakespeare Company in 2013 after graduating from Royal Welsh.
+Khayisa has stated that theatre is her first love, and was taken on by the Royal Shakespeare Company in 2013 after graduating from Royal Welsh.
 While in the RSC her most notable roles were in Wendy & Peter Pan as Tiger Lily, King Lear where she played Cordelia, and Hamlet where she played Ophelia.

 She left the RSC in 2015 to take on a regular appearance in the television show Mr Selfridge, but has returned to the RSC on a number occasions as a guest.
-Khayisa toured North America with the Royal Shakespeare Company in 2018, playing the part of Cordelia in King Lear in New York, and Ophelia in Hamlet in Washington DC.
+Khayisa toured North America with the Royal Shakespeare Company in 2018, playing the part of Cordelia in King Lear in New York, and Ophelia in Hamlet in Washington, D.C.

 In 2017, Khayisa had her first leading role, playing Jekesai/Ester in Danai Gurira's The Convert at the Gate Theatre in London.
-The play itself and her part in it received critical acclaim, with four and five star reviews from some of the most respected critics in London.
+The play itself and her part in it received critical acclaim, with five star reviews from some of the most respected critics in London.

+In 2025, Khaysia starred in another lead role, as Bonolo in the world premiere of Amy Jephta's A Good House at the Royal Court Theatre and the Bristol Old Vic, again, receiving critical acclaim from theatre critics.

 Film and television

 Khayisa's first appearance in a major film was as the Slipper Lady in Disney's Cinderella in 2015.
 She then played Eshe in The Legend of Tarzan in 2016, starring alongside Margot Robbie.
 In 2016, Khayisa played Tilly Brockless in Mr Selfridge for eight episodes of the last season and in May 2017, played the part of Abby in the Doctor Who episode "Oxygen" during its tenth series.

 In October 2018, Netflix announced that Khayisa would be playing the part of Fringilla Vigo in The Witcher.
-She appeared in both Season 1, released in December 2019, and also Season 2, released in December 2021.
+She appeared in Season 1 (2019), Season 2 (2021)< and Season 3 (2023).

 In 2022, Khayisa appeared as Lady Berenice Sidebottom in Catherine Called Birdy.